sanger/baracoda/README.md

         brew install postgresql@9.6
         brew link postgresql@9.6 --force

+      postgresql@9.6 is used in prod, since it is not supported any more, installing the latest version for development should work.

     Create the development database and user using a RDBMS GUI or by running this query in a client:

         create database baracoda_dev;